The Mill at Prattville: Apartments in Prattville, AL

 Located atop Prattville's most famous vantage point is the area's newest offering in modern living -- The Mill.
 With sweeping views of the city's historic downtown, Autauga Creek, and the picturesque millpond dam, this revitalized historic landmark is the city's first contemporary loft apartment lifestyle.

-The 127 units of modern, urban living include approximately 60 unique floor plans consisting of 1-Bedroom, 2-Bedroom, and 3-Bedroom apartments.
-These are housed within the former Daniel Pratt cotton gin complex (1848), consisting of five historic masonry structures listed on the National Register of Historic Places.
+The 127 modern, urban living apartments include approximately 60 unique floor plans consisting of 1, 2, and 3-bedroom apartments.
+These are housed within the former Daniel Pratt cotton gin complex, which dates back to 1848 and consists of five historic masonry structures listed on the National Register of Historic Places.
 Many of the original building architectural components have been incorporated into the loft designs including exposed brick walls, wooden support beams, and oversized windows that maximize the one-of-a-kind views and natural light.